-Muslims Protest with Street Prayer in Paris Suburb
+Muslims protest with street prayer in Paris suburb

-There are 1 comment on the News Max story from 7 hrs ago, titled Muslims Protest with Street Prayer in Paris Suburb.
-In it, News Max reports that:
+There are 1 comment on the WBOC-TV Salisbury story from 14 hrs ago, titled Muslims protest with street prayer in Paris suburb.
+In it, WBOC-TV Salisbury reports that:

-Hemmed in and closely watched by police, hundreds of Muslims unrolled rugs and prayed outdoors Friday in the busy streets of a Paris suburb to protest the closure of their prayer hall.
-The show of strength by throngs of worshippers in Clichy highlighted a long-standing issue for France's Muslim community, estimated at 5 million people: a shortage of mosques.
+They protest the closure of a prayer room and call attention to their wish... .
+Hundreds of Muslims pray on the street in front of the town hall plaza, seen behind, in the Paris suburb of Clichy la Garenne, Friday, March 31, 2017.

 |